Credit Karma Guide to Credit Cards

 Sometimes you might not be able afford to pay the entire bill.
 Perhaps you went over your budget or you had to pay for an emergency expense that will take time to pay off.
 When this happens, you can pay part of your balance and revolve the remainder.

 Your statement will show your minimum payment amount, which is the amount you need to pay by the due date to avoid late charges.
 Late payments can also hurt your credit, so it’s important to always make at least minimum payments on time.

-Your minimum monthly payment could be a percentage of your balance (such as 1 percent) or a flat fee (such as $30), whichever is greater.
+Your minimum monthly payment could be a percentage of your balance (such as 1%) or a flat fee (such as $30), whichever is greater.
 Additionally, you may need to pay fees, interest charges and any amounts that you’ve spent above your credit limit.
-However, even if you have a low minimum payment, it’s best to pay more than the minimum if you can afford it.
+But even if you have a low minimum payment, it’s best to pay more than the minimum if you can afford it.